Oval-Tutu/shove/README.md

 This differs from the typical `beginDraw()`/`endDraw()` cycle, where compositing and drawing only happen at the end when `endDraw()` is called.

-The `compositeAndDraw()` function provides a powerful tool for advanced rendering techniques.
+The `drawComposite()` function provides a powerful tool for advanced rendering techniques.
 It gives you finer control over the rendering pipeline by allowing intermediate compositing and drawing operations within a single frame.

-- `compositeAndDraw()` → Composite and draw the current state with no transient or persistent effects
+- `drawComposite()` → Composite and draw the current state with no transient or persistent effects
-- `compositeAndDraw({anEffect}, false)` → Composite and draw the current state with a transient effect
+- `drawComposite({anEffect}, false)` → Composite and draw the current state with a transient effect
-- `compositeAndDraw({anEffect, anotherEffect}, true)` → Composite and draw the current state with transient and persistent effects
+- `drawComposite({anEffect, anotherEffect}, true)` → Composite and draw the current state with transient and persistent effects
-- `compositeAndDraw(nil, true)` → Composite and draw the current state with persistent effects
+- `drawComposite(nil, true)` → Composite and draw the current state with persistent effects

 While most games won't need this level of control, it can be useful for complex visual effects, multi-stage rendering, debugging, or interactive applications that need to respond to partially-rendered content.
 You can manually trigger the compositing process before the end of drawing:

-### When to Use `compositeAndDraw()`
+### When to Use `drawComposite()`

 #### Multi-Pass Rendering